11 Normal Linear Models

 and \(V_\beta = (\boldsymbol{X^T X})^{-1}\).

-simulates values \(\beta_0^*\) and \(\beta_1^*\) always conditional on \(\sigma^*\), a triplet of values (\(\beta_0^*\), \(\beta_1^*\), \(\sigma^*\)) is one draw of the joint posterior distribution.
-When we visualize the distribution of the simulated values for one parameter only, ignoring the values for the other, we display the marginal posterior distribution of that parameter.
-Thus, the distribution of all simulated values for the parameter \(\beta_0\) is a \(t\)-distribution even if a normal distribution has been used for simulating the values.
+Because sim draws values \(\beta_0^*\) and \(\beta_1^*\) always conditional on \(\sigma^*\), a triplet of values (\(\beta_0^*\), \(\beta_1^*\), \(\sigma^*\)) is one draw from the joint posterior distribution.
+When we visualize the distribution of the drawn values for one parameter only, ignoring the values for the other, we display the marginal posterior distribution of that parameter.
+Thus, the distribution of all draws for the parameter \(\beta_0\) is a \(t\)-distribution even though a normal distribution has been used to draw the values.
 The \(t\)-distribution is a consequence of using a different \(\sigma^2\)-value for every draw of \(\beta_0\).

-The posterior distribution describes, given the data and the model, which values relative to each other are more likely to correspond to the parameter value we aim at measuring.
+The posterior distribution describes, given the data and the model (assumptions), what values are most likely to correspond to the true parameter value.
 It expresses the uncertainty of the parameter estimate.
 It shows what we know about the model parameter after having looked at the data and given the model is realistic.

 ## (Intercept) x